LOOKING FOR THE BEST HOT SPRINGS IN STEAMBOAT SPRINGS?

 Cost Of Hippie Hot Springs

 Relaxing in these hot spring pools is completely free; my favorite kind of price!

 Although the name suggests that these are hot springs, I would consider them warm springs.
 The temperature of these springs doesn’t typically exceed 100 degrees.

-An awesome way to enjoy these hot springs is by taking a tubing trip down the Yampa River.
+An awesome way to enjoy these hot springs is by taking a tubing trip down the Yampa River during summer days.
 The Yampa River is fed by Fish Creek Falls, an epically cold river coming off the peak of the mountain.